* Dollar bounce muted on broadly tepid inflation

 But the euro's losses have been limited thanks to a broadly muted dollar as subdued inflation data raised expectations the U.S. Federal Reserve will not strike an overtly hawkish tone at its policy meeting at the end of the month.

 Although U.S. consumer prices rose the most in eight months in September, as gasoline prices soared in the wake of hurricane-related refinery disruptions, underlying inflation remained muted.

-The dollar index was flat at 93.11, lacking momentum after falling last week.
+The dollar index rose 0.1 percent to 93.21, lacking momentum after falling last week.